jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 ﻿Updated: 20211108

-The Files found in this repository are for the F411CWDecoder & KeyBoard Encoder projects.
+The Files found in this repository are for the F411CWDecoder, KeyBoard Encoder, & BlackPill SDR projects.

 The the PDF file "CubeIDE_Programming_StepR2A.pdf" was created specifically for the CW decoder project;
 However, if your interested in the MCUFriends code collection/project, or the KeyBoard Encoder project, these install steps would/will be essentially the same.